silverfin/silverfin-cli/README.md

 export SF_HOST=...
 ```

+## Important considerations

+- Template handles should be unique, since we based on them to identify the correct template when there is still no reference to the corresponding ID.
+The only exception is templates that are included from a marketplace template (so you could have in your environment one template "local" and one from the marketplace using the same handle, the CLI will skip the one from the marketplace and try to indentify the local one).
+- Be sure to have enabled the "Dutch" locale in the firm's Advance settings.
+This is because the NL language is mandatory while interacting with templates (e.g. while creating them).
+If you are not suing the NL locale, you could populate this field `name_nl` with your default language or English.

 ## Project structure conventions

 The CLI will stick to some conventions regarding the structure and organization of your templates.
 We recommend that you organize your templates following the same principles.